-Kimai can be localized to any language and is already translated to english, german, italian, french, spanish, russian, arabic, hungarian, portuguese (brazilian), swedish, japanese, slovakian, korean, czech, turkish, dutch, swiss (german), danish, chinese and basque.
+Kimai can be localized to any language and is already translated to english, german, italian, french, spanish, russian, arabic, hungarian, portuguese (brazilian), swedish, japanese, slovakian, korean, czech, turkish, dutch, swiss (german), danish, chinese, basque and polish.
 Feel free to send your self-made language files – we’re looking for translators and would appreciate your support!

 Languages and translations in Kimai are completely configurable.
 Read below how to add a new language and configure the output formats for date and time values.

 We try to keep the number of language files small, in order to make it easier to identify the location of application messages and to unify the codebase.

 enversion as well (as english is the fallback language)

 messagesas it holds 90% of our application translations

 daterangepicker- the daterange picker dialog to choose a timeframe in screens with data-tables

 flashmessages- success and error messages (alerts), whichwill be shown after submitting data

 Adding invoice calculatorin developers-section)